mziccard/mziccard.github.io/_posts/2015-05-28-beats-detection-algorithms-1.md

 This first algorithm is very easy to implement and fast to execute.
 However, the results computed are rather imprecise.
-To evaluate it add the [scala-audio-file](https://github.com/mziccard/scala-audio-file) library to you project and instantiate the `SoundEnergyBPMDetector` class as:
+To evaluate it add the [scala-audio-file](https://github.com/mziccard/scala-audio-file) library to your project and instantiate the `SoundEnergyBPMDetector` class as:

 ```scala
 val audioFile = WavFile("filename.wav")